grafana/grafana/docs/sources/developers/plugins/migration-guide.md

 For instructions on plugin signing, refer to the [Plugin signatures](https://grafana.com/docs/grafana/latest/developers/plugins/sign-a-plugin/#sign-a-plugin) topic.

-You will still be able to run and develop your plugin during development by running your Grafana [instance in development mode](https://grafana.com/docs/grafana/latest/administration/configuration/#app_mode).
+You can still run and develop an unsigned plugin by running your Grafana instance in [development mode](https://grafana.com/docs/grafana/latest/administration/configuration/#app_mode).

 ### Time series data can now be structured in a wide or many format.